Renovating your property is a great way to create your dream house for a fraction of the cost when compared to selling up and moving.

 If you’re building near a boundary, always check your deeds or lease for restrictions as well the Party Wall Act in case it could affect your plans.

 Also, try to let your neighbours knows as a courtesy so that they are aware of any potential disruption.

 If you're undertaking a full home renovation, then getting a project manager on board will help make the whole experience less stressful.

 They will be on site every day, be able to understand the technical plans and take responsibility of legal requirements such as health and safety.

 For smaller jobs such as a loft conversion, this will be easy to manage yourself and may even save you some money.

 Get your home ready

 There’s no point starting any building work if you have issues with your property.
 Issues such as damp, damaged walls and floors, structural cracks etc can put you behind on your renovation as well as being more costly if they're not addressed straight away.

 Low cost home improvement loan

-Whether you’re finally ready to convert your loft into an additional bedroom or create that fabulous outdoor space to relax, our low cost Home Improvement Loan can help you turn your dream into a reality.
-You can borrow between £1,000 and £35,000 with competitive rates from as low as 3.1% APR Representative.
+Whether you’re finally ready to convert your loft into an additional bedroom or create that fabulous outdoor space to relax, our low cost Home Renovation Loan can help you turn your dream into a reality.
+You can borrow between £1,000 and £35,000 with competitive rates from as low as 7.4% APR Representative (£7,500-£25,000).